- Academic Affairs

 Failure to file a complaint with one's own employer may jeopardize legal remedies.
 Therefore, employees of affiliates should be aware that their complaints involving UMB Employees should be filed with their own employer as well as with UMB.
 Likewise, UMB Employees should file complaints involving affiliates' employees with UMB as well as with the affiliate.

-UMB Employees who believe they have been subjected to discriminatory conduct by a third party not affiliated with UMB, should report a complaint to the EEO/AA Director.
+UMB Employees who believe they have been subjected to discriminatory conduct by a third party not affiliated with UMB, should report a complaint to the Executive Director, Diversity and Inclusion.
 After discussion with the Complainant and a review of the circumstances, UMB will take reasonable steps to prevent discriminatory conduct that may be directed toward the Complainant and others, which may include requesting from the UMB President’s Office a formal letter to the third party denying access to UMB buildings or grounds for acting in a manner that disrupts or disturbs the normal operational or educational functions of UMB.
 The UMB President is authorized by State law to deny campus access to a third party engaged in disruptive behaviors (see Sections 26-101 and 26-102, Education Article, Annotated Code of Maryland).

 IX.
 External Complaints